bnmrly/news-today-back-end/README.md

 # Northcoders News

 Northcoders News is a social news aggregation, web content rating, and discussion website.
-It is similar to Reddit in that Northcoders News has articles which are divided into topics.
-Each article has user ratings and can be up or down voted using the API.
-Users can also add comments about an article.
-Comments can also be up or down voted.
+It is similar to Reddit as it has articles which are divided into topics.
+Each article has user ratings and can be voted up or down using the API.
+Users can also add comments about an article and comments can also be voted up or down.

 ## Installation Instructions

-You will need to install Node.js to run Northcoders News.
-Type the command below to check if you already have node installed:
+You need to install Node.js to run Northcoders News.
+To check if you already have node installed, please type the following command:

 `$ node -v`

-If it is already installed, the output of the command will display the version (e.g. v7.9.0).
-If you need to install node please follow link (http://nodejs.org/en/).
+If it is already installed, the output will display which version you are running.
+If you don't see the version number, you will need to install node by clicking here: http://nodejs.org/en/

-### Install Northcoders News

-Please clone the repository https://github.com/bnmrly/BE-FT-northcoders-news
+Once Node is installed, please clone this repository: https://github.com/bnmrly/BE-FT-northcoders-news by typing the following command:

 `$ git clone https://github.com/bnmrly/BE-FT-northcoders-news`

-To install all dependencies please navigate to the correct directory and enter the following commands into the terminal:-
+To install all dependencies please enter the following commands into the terminal, in the root of 'BE-FT-northcoders-news'

 `$ npm install`

-Open an additional terminal window and type the following command to run the application in development mode
+Then type the following command to run the application in development mode

 `$ npm run dev`

-### Test Suite
+## Test Suite

-To run the test suite please enter the following command into the terminal
+To run the test suite please type:

 `$ npm test`